avikj/Iris-Classification/README.md

 # Iris Classification
 Using the [Iris flower data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) to predict whether a flower is an Iris setosa, Iris versicolor, or Iris virginica based on its sepal and petal lengths and widths.
-This is my submission for MVCS Club's competition for February 2016.
+In this program, synaptic.js is to set up the neural network. usedThis is my submission for MVCS Club's competition for February 2016.

 ## Testing
 Clone the repo onto your computer and move into the directory.